dirtsimple/imposer/README.md

 If you're distributing your state as part of a wordpress theme plugin, you can include the state file as `default.state.md` in the root of your plugin, or inside an `imposer/` subdirectory.
 Users can then `require "your-theme-or-plugin-name"` to load the default state file.
 If on the other hand you're distributing it as a `composer` package, it would work the same way  except people would `require "your-org/your-name"` to load its default state file.

 You can of course have state files besides a default: you can use them to provide a variety of profiles for configuring your plugin or theme.
-For example, if your theme has various example or starter sites, you can define them as state files, and people could import them with `imposer require my-theme/portfolio`, to load the `portfolio.state.md` in the root or `imposer/` subdirectory of your them.
+For example, if your theme has various example or starter sites, you can define them as state files, and people could import them with `imposer require my-theme/portfolio`, to load the `portfolio.state.md` in the root or `imposer/` subdirectory of your theme.
 Such state files can depend on other state files, and users can build their own state files on top of those, using `require`.

 ## Installation, Requirements, and Use

-Imposer is packaged with composer, and is intended to be installed that way, i.e. via `composer require dirtsimple/imposer` or `composer global require dirtsimple/imposer`.
-In either case, make sure that the appropriate `vendor/bin` directory is on your `PATH`, so that you can just run `imposer` without having to specify the exect location.
+Imposer is packaged with composer, and is intended to be installed that way, i.e. via `composer require dirtsimple/imposer:dev-master` or `composer global require dirtsimple/imposer:dev-master`.
+In either case, make sure that the appropriate `vendor/bin` directory is on your `PATH`, so that you can just run `imposer` without having to specify the exact location.

 In addition to PHP, Composer, and Wordpress, imposer requires: